mechmotum/symbrim/docs/guides/component_implementation.rst

 Usage of Base Classes
 ---------------------

-BRiM uses base classes for components to specify a common structure of a component.
+SymBRiM uses base classes for components to specify a common structure of a component.
-:class:`brim.bicycle.grounds.GroundBase` is an example of a base class.
+:class:`symbrim.bicycle.grounds.GroundBase` is an example of a base class.
 The advantage of using base classes is that it allows for a common interface between components, which makes it possible to swap out components without having to change the code.
 For example, one can swap out the ground model for a different ground model without having to change the code of the bicycle model.

-In case of :class:`brim.bicycle.grounds.GroundBase` some of the commonly shared properties are defined in the base class, such as a rigid body to represent the ground.
+In case of :class:`symbrim.bicycle.grounds.GroundBase` some of the commonly shared properties are defined in the base class, such as a rigid body to represent the ground.
 Apart from those it also prescribes several properties using :class:`abc.ABCMeta` and :class:`abc.abstractmethod`.
-An example is the :meth:`brim.bicycle.grounds.GroundBase.get_normal` method.
-These kind of abstract methods have to be implemented by subclasses, such as :class:`brim.bicycle.grounds.FlatGround`.
+An example is the :meth:`symbrim.bicycle.grounds.GroundBase.get_normal` method.
+These kind of abstract methods have to be implemented by subclasses, such as :class:`symbrim.bicycle.grounds.FlatGround`.

 Setting Submodels and Connections
 ---------------------------------

 To specify the submodels a model or connection requires, one should specify the class property ``required_models``.
-This property should be a tuple of :class:`brim.core.requirement.ModelRequirement`.
+This property should be a tuple of :class:`symbrim.core.requirement.ModelRequirement`.
 Based on these requirements, the metaclass automatically creates properties for each of the required submodels on runtime.
 The following simple class shows how to specify the required submodels. ::